Hand of White person walking fingers up stack of books set up like stairs

 Related: 4 Things to Do If You’re Deferred by Your Dream College

 The road to college acceptance is a long one—but you can (and should!) enjoy the process of getting to know yourself better and learning how to best present yourself to your schools of interest.
-With a little organization and this step-by-step guide, you can pull your applications together with ease and find a great college that wants you for all you’re worth.
+With a little organization and this step-by-step guide, you can pull your college applications together with ease and find a great college that wants you for all you’re worth.

 Like what you’re reading?